Download Complete Bulletin (2.3 MB)

 Western Australia, ORIA, Ord River, irrigated agriculture, Kununnurra

 Horticulture | Hydrology

 Slaven, T. (2009), Report on polyacrylamide, a practice to reduce sediment and insoluable chemicals in tailwater.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4800.